-Name Plan Name Number of Years Credited Service (#) (1) Aco ent Value of cumulated hefit (\$) (2) James A. Lico Cash Balance Plan of the Danaher Corporation & ^ Subsidiaries Pension Plan 6.4 \$ 70,926 Martin Gafinowitz Cash Balance Plan of the Danaher Corporation & Subsidiaries Pension Plan 1.0 \$ 21,631
+Number of Years Credited Service Value of mulated Name Plan Name it (\$) (2) James A. Lico Cash Balance Plan of the Danaher Corporation & Subsidiaries Pension Plan 6.4 \$ 70,926 Martin Gafinowitz Cash Balance Plan of the Danaher Corporation & Subsidiaries Pension Plan 1.0 \$ 21,631

-(1) Represents the number of years the Fortive Named Executive Officer participated in the Cash Balance Plan before it was frozen in 2003 with respect to new Danaher contributions.

-(2) Calculated as of December 31, 2015, the pension plan measurement date used in Danaher's financial statements as of and for the year ended December 31, 2015.
+- (1) Represents the number of years the Fortive Named Executive Officer participated in the Cash Balance Plan before it was frozen in 2003 with respect to new Danaher contributions. - (2) Calculated as of December 31, 2015, the pension plan measurement date used in Danaher's financial statements as of and for the year ended December 31, 2015.